yokotoka/docker-wordpress-aio/README.md

 Deep Devoloped from tlongren/docker-wordpress-nginx-ssh

-1. Add utf-8 characters set to MySQL
+1. Add utf-8 characters Setup to MySQL
-2. Install to lastest version Nginx
+2. Install latest version Nginx, not the offical stable version